beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 These functions raise 2 to a power.
 Very exciting, since computers are all about twos-to-powers!

-These are likely to be faster than using `exp()` to do the same thing.
+These are likely to be faster than using `pow()` to do the same thing.

 They support fractional exponents, as well.

+A range error occurs if the result is too large.

 ### Return Value {.unnumbered .unlisted}